Monday, November 6, 2023

 Švankmajer's short film, "Down in the Cellar."

-The short centers on a little girl, played by Monika Belo-Cabanová, who reluctantly heads to the dark dirty cellar of her apartment with a basket, a flashlight, and the cellar key to fetch potatoes.
+The short centers on a little girl, played by Monika Belo-Cabanová, who reluctantly heads to the dark dirty cellar of her apartment with her basket, a flashlight, and the cellar key to fetch potatoes.

 As she heads down the apartment stairs, an older man (Aleksandr Letko) wearing a hat and tie is walking up.
 The only sound in this scene are their footsteps.
 The man's footsteps are heavy.
 Hers are soft and careful.
 As the man passes her on the steps, the camera cuts to a closeup of her eyes wearily watching him make his way past her.
 Her eyes alone are shy, cautious, and curious.
 The man stops and turns around to look back at her with a short smile on his face.
 He looks inside her basket, to get a clue of what she's up to.
 He reaches and pulls out a piece of candy from behind her ear.
 But she's not having any of it and runs down the steps.